jlangr/ccode2/classes.md

 Policies do change, and it's possible that the policy for check-outs might need to change exclusively from the policy for check-ins.
 That in turn suggests that you should implement each of the policies in its own class: CheckOutService, CheckInService, and so on.
 At that point, the only job of the HoldingService is sheer delegation: the

 While the SRP tells us to be picky, it also doesn't tell us to speculate about the nexus of change.
+Your systems probably rampantly violate the SRP.
+Rather than go find code to change, wait for the next demand for change and ensure you take that opportunity to shape your system to be more compliant.

+**principle: Design flows from need.**

+## Code Policies ?

-For now, assume that library policies are stable.
+For now, let's assume that the core library policies for check-in and check-out are stable.
 When change occurs, we'll deal with it&mdash;see [ref].

-Many service classes must orchestrate numerous disparate behaviors.
-They must interact with business logic regarding various domains (holdings, patrons, branches), they might persist or retrieve data, and they might interact with external services.
-The HoldingServiceClass is one example of an orchestrating class.

-Some smaller services, such as a collection of behaviors concerned with date calculations, might have minimal orchestration needs.

-A well-defined SRP-compliant service, as such, should either:

-* contain *only* orchestration logic that declares policy and delegates to other classes for implementation specifics
-* contain only implementation specifics for related domain or utility behaviors

-In other words, don't mix policy with implementation detail.
-It's not SRP compliant, and costlier to understand, navigate, and maintain.

 It's easy to think of multiple reasons for the as-defined HoldingService to potentially change.
-For example, DVDs are now rentable for 14 days instead of 7 (because they're an older technology and in low demand nowadays).
+For example, the library now wants patrons to rent DVDs for a longer period&mfash;14 days instead of 7&mdash;because they're an older technology and in low demand nowadays.
 But is that a problem for HoldingService as currently implemented?

+We can't spot all reasons to change by looking at UML alone.

+The interface of a class only tells you about the behaviors it directly publicizes.
+To understand fully the extent to which a class violates the SRP, you have to open up the source file and peruse the code.
+It doesn't take long to spot more reasons why a class might need to change.

 Here's the `dateDue` method:

 ```
 public Date dateDue(String barCode) {